ajmachado/FlightSurety/README.md

     1. Purchase flight Insurance by selecting the flight from the dropdown.

-    2. Check flight status and claim Insurance.
+    2. Check flight status.
+An Insurance payout is processed by the App if the flight is delayed due to the Airline's fault.

     3. Check Insurance credit issued by the App.